agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 1.4 Product Scope
 -------------

 After users enter their determined restrictions including distance from the user’s location, their own dietary restrictions, etc., users will then get “cards” of restaurants that fit their requirements.
-These cards will provide an image of the restaurant or food from the restaurant, in which users will be able  to “thumbs up” or “thumbs down” to each restaurant presented.
-The "thumbs up" indicates that the user is interested in the restaurant and will be added to a list, which the user can choose from  at the end.
-"Thumbs down" indicates that the user is not interested and the restraunt will not be shown again in this search or added to the list at the end.
+These cards will provide an image of the restaurant or food from the restaurant, in which users will be able  to “thumbs up”( or swipe right) or “thumbs down”(or swipe left) to each restaurant presented.
+The "thumbs up"(or swiping right) indicates that the user is interested in the restaurant and will be added to a list, which the user can choose from  at the end.
+"Thumbs down" (or swiping left) indicates that the user is not interested and the restraunt will not be shown again in this search or added to the list at the end.
+The reason that the user is given the choice to either "thumbs up"/"thumbs down" or swipe left or right  is because we want to offer users an option in case their device has issues with either function.